What can I say? I write romantic suspense and contemporary romance novels.

 The first romance book I read… Perfect by Judith McNaught.
-Romance stories are my absolute favorite genre.
-There’s nothing like that one book that stays on your mind long after you’ve read the ending.
+Romance stories are my absolute favorite genre to read.
+There’s nothing like that one book that stays on your mind long after the ending.
 That’s the entire point of writing a story, to create characters that stay on your heart.
-Because we all can relate to wrong choices, miscommunication, misunderstandings, and the mother of them all — Heartbreak.
+Because we all can relate to wrong choices, miscommunication, misunderstandings, and the mother of them all — heartbreak.

-The first time I tried to write a novel… I bought a composition journal, a pack of pens, and went to Borders (they were still around).
+The first time I tried to write a novel… I bought a notepad and went to Borders (they were still around).
 I cancelled plans.
 Blocked off the whole morning.
 Ordered my big latte and sat at a table.
 I wrote one sentence.
 Then I packed it all up and went home.
 I had no clue what I was doing.

-My first manuscript I ever submitted to a publisher… was a Young Adult Fantasy novel about a girl trapped beneath the ocean where she discovers a world of sunken ships.
+My first manuscript I ever submitted to a publisher… A YA Fantasy novel about a girl trapped beneath the ocean.
+She finds a world of sunken ships.
 I think I broke the record for receiving the fastest rejection notices ever.
 But I kept writing and putting my work out there.
 That’s all you can do.

 The book market is… Complicated.
 The expanse of different hybrids of publishing wasn’t always available.
 Authors have more options than ever to get their work out there.
 The traditional ways of publishing are gone.
 Everyone in the industry is adapting.